Calculated Clarity—and the Courage to Bet on Myself

 You are using an outdated browser.
 Please upgrade your browser to improve your experience and security.

-Explore our the new video series created with ROOM’s sister organization Women of Influence+, sponsored by TD.
-It follows the business journeys of 12 outstanding women entrepreneurs, uncovering what it takes to make it in business and the struggles they overcame along the way.
+Explore the new video series created with ROOM’s sister organization, Women of Influence+, and sponsored by TD.
+Rooted in a shared commitment to supporting women entrepreneurs, the series creates space for honest conversations about growth while following the business journeys of 12 outstanding women-uncovering what it takes to build a business and the challenges they’ve navigated along the way.

 Hear from trailblazing women founders about the defining choices that built their businesses—and reshaped the markets they lead.